Committed to a shared vision?

-The program will have a three-fold impact on the environment, on the student’s health, and on the local economy, as follows:
+The project has a three-fold impact on the environment, on the student’s health, and on the local economy, as follows: